-In consideration of payment of the Licensee fee, which is a portion of the price you paid, Arturia, as Licensor, grants to you (hereinafter termed "Licensee") a nonexclusive right to use this copy of the VOX Continental V program (hereinafter the "SOFTWARE").
+1.1 In consideration of payment of the Licensee fee, which is a portion of the price you paid, Arturia, as Licensor, grants to you (hereinafter termed "Licensee") a nonexclusive right for the use of software including related media, documentation (for example program descriptions, manuals) and other documents and materials manufactured by Arturia SA ("Product(s)").

 All intellectual property rights in the software belong to Arturia SA (hereinafter: "Arturia").
-Arturia permits you only to copy, download, install and use the software in accordance with the terms and conditions of this Agreement.